plan2net/webp/README.md

 Default value is:

-    -quality 85 -define webp:lossless=false
+    -quality 95 -define webp:lossless=false

-which has the least impact on visual difference to the original image.
+which has (in our experience) a minor to no impact on visual difference to the original image.

-Set `webp:lossless=true` for even smaller image sizes.
+*Warning*

+Try to set a higher value for `quality` first if the image does not fit your expectations, before trying to use `webp:lossless=true`, as this could even lead to a higher filesize than the original!

 # Webserver configuration